dragosrotaru/dragosrotaru/README.md

 # Howdy Partner 🤠

-You should visit my site if you wish to hire me: [dragosrotaru.com](https://dragosrotaru.com)
+You should visit my site if you wish to hire me, see my projects or read my blog: [dragosrotaru.com](https://dragosrotaru.com)

-You're in luck because I am currently looking for work.
-[Resume](https://dragosrotaru.com/resume.pdf)

 ## Projects 🛠️